 15 Ocean St. Downtown Jacksonville, Florida 32202

-Spliff’s has been around for roughly three years and if you’ve been hanging out at 1904 Music Hall (the adjoining venue with which Spliff’s shares The Patio) from the inception, you’ll remember the grungy, dirt floor, smoke filled, concrete back area behind the venue.
+Spliff’s has been around for roughly three years and if you’ve been hanging out at 1904 Music Hall (the adjoining venue with which Spliff’s shares The Patio) you’ll remember the grungy smoke-filled, concrete back area behind the venue.
 In the early days of 1904, that was the chill spot of all chill spots for the local art community.
 It was gully and we loved it.

-The patio has gotten quite the facelift in the past year or so and now it’s one of the dopest looking chill spots of all chill spots.
-Graffiti inspired murals cover nearly every bit of wall space available, and the building is urban-chic while slightly rustic without feeling overdone.
+The patio has gotten quite the facelift in the past year or so and now it’s one of the dopest looking of all chill spots.
+Graffiti inspired murals to cover nearly every bit of wall space available, and the building is urban-chic while slightly rustic without feeling overdone.

-#FrayLife Tip: Several other eateries and bars are within walking distance of Spliff’s.
-Be sure to check out Azucena Corner Deli, walk next door to 1904 Music Hall, or pop in to the Downtown Cigar Lounge – all along the same strip on Ocean St. Walk a little further and grab a drink at Dos Gatos or head in the other direction to hang out at The Jacksonville landing.
+#FrayLife Tip: Several other eateries and bars are within walking distance of Spliffs.
+Be sure to check out Azucena Corner Deli, walk next door to 1904 Music Hall, or pop into the Downtown Cigar Lounge.

 The Northbank Riverwalk – From RAM to The Landing